nasa/fprime/docs/Tutorials/MathComponent/md/Tutorial.md

 Add a test for exercising the scenario in which the `MathReceiver` component sends a result back to `MathSender`.

-1. Add the following function signature in the "Tests" section of to `Tester.hpp`:
+1. Add the following function signature in the "Tests" section of `Tester.hpp`:

    ```c++
    //!
 Test receipt of a result